Hao Yonghe

-Hao Yonghe (郝永赫; born 29 December 1989 in Shenyang, Liaoning) is a Chinese football player.
+Hao Yonghe (郝永赫; born 29 December 1989) is a Chinese football player.

 Club career

 In 2010, Hao Yonghe started his professional footballer career with Shenyang Dongjin in the China League One.

 On 23 February 2012, Hao transferred to Chinese Super League side Liaoning Whowin.

 He would eventually make his league debut for Liaoning on 14 July 2013 in a game against Tianjin Teda, coming on as a substitute for Wu Gaojun in the 64th minute.

 On 23 January 2013, Hao moved to China League One side Shenyang Zhongze on a one-year loan deal.